 Responsibilities of a communications lead will include deciding the cadence of updates, monitoring who knows what, and gathering information to provide new updates.
 Without a dedicated person, it’s easy for communication to become an afterthought.

-For larger incidents, you may decide to split this into two roles: one responsible for internal updates to the company (which are critical for effectively communicating within your organisation) and one for external updates to your customers or partners (see Keeping your customers in the loop).
+For larger incidents, you may decide to split this into two roles: one responsible for internal updates to the company (which are critical for effectively communicating within your organization) and one for external updates to your customers or partners (see Keeping your customers in the loop).

 High severity incidents or ones with significant impact may need quick decisions to be made by more senior stakeholders.
 An accountable executive can be responsible for making large and complex decisions quickly, avoiding the need for a slow escalation process.